WayScience/Mitochcheck-MAP-analysis/README.md

 Each feature group undergoes two shuffling methods:

-1. Phenotype shuffled: Phenotypic labels are shuffled within the concatenated feature space.
+1. Phenotype shuffled: Phenotypic labels are shuffled within the concatenated feature space, while preserving the distribution of the feature space.
 2. Feature space shuffled: Actual values within the feature spaces are shuffled around.

 Subsequently, all of the data (shuffled and not shuffled) is fed into the `copairs.map.run_pipeline()` function, and the single-cell average precision scores (AP) are stored within the `./data/processed/sc_ap_scores` directory.

-Once all the single-cell AP scores are computed, we aggregate the scores for cells using the `CellUUID` calculating the mean of the AP scores.
+Following the computation of individual single-cell AP scores, we calculate the mean AP score for cells with the same `CellUUID`.
-It's important to note that this mean does not represent the overall Average Precision (mAP) score.
+It's important to note that this mean doesn't represent the overall Average Precision (mAP) score.

-Due to the application of subsampling techniques, each labeled cell appears multiple times in the training dataset, depending on the number of subsampling iterations.
+This process is essential due to subsampling techniques, where each uniquely labeled cell appears multiple times in the training dataset, depending on the number of subsampling iterations.
-In this analysis, we conducted 10 subsamples, resulting in labeled cells appearing 10 times.
+In our analysis, we conducted 10 subsamples, leading to labeled cells being present 10 times in the dataset.

-The aggregated results are stored in the `./data/processed/sc_ap_scores/merged_sc_agg_ap_scores.csv` file.
+The consolidated results are stored in the `./data/processed/sc_ap_scores/merged_sc_agg_ap_scores.csv` file.
+This file provides a comprehensive view of the aggregated single-cell AP scores, considering the complexities introduced by subsampling.
 Next, we utilize the `copairs.map.aggregate()` function to further aggregate the scores based on phenotypes.
 The `sameby` parameter is set to `Mitocheck_Phenotype_Class`, and a threshold of `0.5` is applied.
 This aggregation process is performed on the `merged_sc_agg_ap_scores.csv` file, grouping single-cell average precision scores based on phenotypes and assessing whether they surpass the p-value threshold.